-At the Leaky Cauldron, fish and chips were good again, as was the bangers and mash (just remember, English sausage is a little flavorless), Guinness Stew in a bread bowl was also good, and the cottage pie.
+At the Leaky Cauldron, fish and chips were good again, as were the bangers and mash (remember, English sausage is a little flavorless), Guinness Stew in a bread bowl was also good, and the cottage pie.

 I loved the dining experience at the Leaky Cauldron too.
 You are sitting at long tables and the ambiance is so cool!

 Another place that was on my list for foods to eat while we were there was Toothsome Chocolate Emporium.
 It is out on the Citywalk, so not in the thick of everything.
 They are famous for their freak shakes and let me say they are worth it.